ricketytoc/tp/docs/UserGuide.md

 <img src="images/CommandLineGuide.png" width="700" />

-1. Click on the command line.
+1. Click on the command box.

 1. Type the command word.
    1. Example: `add` is the command word for adding an employee.